A roundup of my favorite Mexican-inspired recipes to enjoy on Cinco de Mayo. Sauces, dips, meats, and more.

 A (tiny) Cinco de Mayo history lesson…

-Although it’s not a huge holiday in Mexico itself, Cinco de Mayo in the United States has evolved into a celebration of Mexican culture and heritage, with parades and festivals featuring Mexican food, artwork, traditional dress, music, and dance.
+The Battle of Puebla Mexico is reenacted each year on Cinco de Mayo.
+Although it’s not a huge holiday in Mexico itself, in the United States Cinco de Mayo has evolved into a celebration of Mexican culture and heritage, with parades and festivals featuring Mexican food, artwork, traditional dress, music, and dance.
 Like the many other cultural festivals held throughout the year, Cinco de Mayo celebrates the rich cultural diversity that is an essential part of the stuff that makes a country great.

 Without further ado, I’ll share a sampling of my favorite Mexican-inspired recipes for Cinco de Mayo celebrations.
-This year, the hubster and I are planning a dinner of Carne Asada with sides of Mexican rice and beans, Pico de Gallo—and, of course, margaritas.
+We will be enjoying Mojo Carnitas this year with all the fixings—with a side of margaritas.

 |Carne Asada: if you do the meal prep in advance, this is a lightning-fast meal with succulent meat and vibrant fajita vegetables.
 The marinade for the meat is like a Cuban mojo.
 Any leftovers are fantastic in fajita quesadillas.|